radioactiveAHM/DnsSafeguard/README.md

   - `Certificate`: Path to the certificate file (e.g., `/path/to/certificate.crt`).
   - `Key`: Path to the key file (e.g., `/path/to/key.key`).
   - `Cache Control`: cache control as response header.
+  - `response_timeout`: List of two durations (in seconds) specifying how long to wait for a response attempt.
   - `Log Errors`: Enable logging DoH sever errors.
 - `Rules`: Block or bypass DNS queries containing specified domains or keywords.
 [Rules Page](/RULES.md).
 - `Overwrite`: Overwrite IPs from DNS responses.
 [Overwrite Page](/OVERWRITE.md).